 This is a safe place to share your honest opinions of a school, whether good or bad.

 Nightly homework is part of the Traditional School concept espoused by Cheyenne.
 Some parents and some students disagree.
 If so, I respect their opinion, but your opinion is not in line with the Cheyenne Community of Teachers, Students and Parents.
+And without being disrespectful, Cheyenne is not for all parents and not for all students.
+We started this school with the understanding that we would challenge our students at all levels and force disciplined effort in to their skill sets.
 We are proud that our school demands a lot of work each night.
 We believe that teaching kids to execute nightly is part of the development of their personal skill set needed to succeed at all levels.
+Not all agree.
+But if you disagree the option is not to convince CTS to change.
+We won't give up that fundamental commitment to building strong kids.

 Every school in Arizona struggles with the miserly funding provided by the State.
 But this School does a great job of educating Scottsdale kids at a high level despite being starved for funds.